Data Protection Policy (GDPR)

 Data is retained no longer than needed.
 Financial data (e.g. payroll, taxation) is retained for 7 years or as otherwise required by law.
 Safeguarding data is retained indefinitely, though “archived” so that it is not accessible electronically to those running current operations.

-The membership database is scrutinised approximately annually and those that are deceased, have formally left or in the opinion of the elders have discontinued their membership are deleted.
+The Address Book database is scrutinised approximately annually and those that are deceased, have formally left or in the opinion of the elders have discontinued their membership are deleted.

 When a child reaches the age of 18, their child/youth record is deleted.